 What Is Adhesiolysis?

 These symptoms may be caused by scar tissue and inflamed spinal nerves.
 Patients usually have an MRI prior to this procedure and again after it is completed.
 Following treatment with adhesiolysis, patients typically report less pain, with some patients reporting no pain at all.

-The first line of treatment for this condition is usually epidural steroid injections; however, adhesiolysis has been found to provide more effective and longer-lasting pain relief.
+The first line of treatment for this condition is usually epidural steroid injections.
+Adhesiolysis, however, has been found to provide more effective and longer-lasting pain relief.
 This is because steroid injections may help to reduce inflammation but do not address the scar tissue.

 The mixture of steroids and additional medications administered during an adhesiolysis procedure is what helps to remove the scar tissue.
 Therefore, while some patients suffering from spinal surgery syndrome may report some relief from an epidural steroid injection, others may not report any relief until an adhesiolysis procedure is performed.

-ConclusionAdhesiolysis is a minimally invasive procedure that is used for the treatment of pain and scar tissue buildup along the spine.
-A needle and catheter are inserted for the injection of steroids and additional medications into the lower posterior of the back to dissolve scar tissue that is causing the pain.
+Adhesiolysis is a minimally invasive procedure that can help treat pain and scar tissue buildup along the spine.
+Your doctor performs the procedure by inserting a needle and catheter into the affected area and then injecting steroids and additional medications to dissolve scar tissue that is causing the pain.